Sunday, October 27, 2024 (In-Person)

 All Rooted and Written Fellows are awarded full scholarships to the entire week-long conference and workshops.

-Forty Rooted & Written Fellows will be selected for seven days of classes/workshops, and mentoring, plus the opportunity to participate in “Conversations” with featured literary luminaries.
+Forty Rooted & Written Fellows are selected for seven days of classes/workshops, and mentoring, plus the opportunity to participate in “Conversations” with featured literary luminaries.

 Susan Ito began reading at the age of three, and writing stories at the age six.
 She is the author of award-winning memoir, I Would Meet You Anywhere.
 She co-edited the literary anthology A Ghost At Heart’s Edge: Stories & Poems of Adoption.
 Her work has appeared in The Writer, Growing Up Asian American, Choice, Hip Mama, Literary Mama, Catapult, Hyphen, The Bellevue Literary Review, and elsewhere.
 She is a MacDowell colony Fellow, and has also been awarded residencies at The Mesa Refuge, Hedgebrook and the Blue Mountain Center.
 She has performed her solo show, The Ice Cream Gene, around the US.
 Her theatrical adaption of Untold, stories of reproductive stigma, was produced at Brava Theater She is a member of the Writers’ Grotto, and teaches at Mills College/Northeastern University and Bay Path University.
 She was one of the co-organizers of Rooted and Written, a no-fee writing workshop for writers of color.
 She lives in Northern California.